 Saint Patrick’s Day celebrations, which take place on 17 March, will be greatly curtailed in 2020 owing to the Covid-19 outbreak, with many parades cancelled and others choosing to avoid congregate in large groups.
 Strangely, this global event is still poorly understood.
 From the ‘rule’ of staying sober to the story of Ireland’s patron saint sending snakes packing from the isle, there’s plenty that’s known – and plenty that has been lost to myth-making – about this bold, brash day of celebration.

 Although he is the island’s best-known patron saint, Saint Patrick wasn’t actually from Ireland.
-Born around 385AD in Roman Britain, he was kidnapped by a band of Irish pirates at the age of 16, and brought to Ireland as a slave.
+Born around 385 AD in Roman Britain, he was kidnapped by a band of Irish pirates at the age of 16 and brought to Ireland as a slave.
 Patrick later escaped back to England, but according to The Confession of Saint Patrick, he had a vision in which he was urged to return to the Irish as a missionary.

-St Patrick’s Day is celebrated in countries across the globe, and even in lower orbit.
-It’s been marked several times on NASA’s International Space Station, most recently by Canadian astronaut Chris Hadfield, who filmed himself singing Danny Boy on St Patrick’s Day 2013.
-In 2011, astronaut Cady Coleman played a flute in the satellite to honour the occasion.
+Saint Patrick’s Day is celebrated in countries across the globe, and even in lower orbit.
+It’s been marked several times on NASA’s International Space Station; astronaut Chris Hadfield filmed himself singing ‘Danny Boy’ on Saint Patrick’s Day 2013, and in 2011, astronaut Cady Coleman played a flute in the satellite to honour the occasion.

 Although he is the saint most commonly linked with the country, Saint Patrick isn’t the only Irish patron saint.
-When he died – apparently on March 17, 461 – Saint Patrick is said to have been buried in Downpatrick, with the remains of Saint Brigid and Saint Columba, Ireland’s other patron saints, later joining.
+When he died – apparently on March 17, 461 – Saint Patrick is said to have been buried in Downpatrick, with the remains of Saint Brigid and Saint Columba, Ireland’s other patron saints, later joining him.